Can I File a Wrongful Death Lawsuit If the Killer Was Already Charged with a Crime?

 So it is entirely possible that a person can be acquitted of a crime in connection with the defendant’s death–because the prosecution could not overcome reasonable doubt–yet still be held liable for civil damages to the victim’s family due to a preponderance of the evidence.

 And even when a defendant is convicted of a crime and sent to jail, that is no guarantee that the victim’s family will receive compensation.
 Florida law does allow judges in criminal cases to order restitution as part of a defendant’s sentence.
 But this is not a substitute for a wrongful death lawsuit.
 For one thing, there are certain types of damages available in a personal injury case that are simply not possible with restitution.

 Contact a Boca Raton Wrongful Death Lawyer Today

 If you have lost a loved one due to a criminal act, you need to act promptly to preserve your legal rights.
 Unlike a criminal murder indictment, where there is no statute of limitations, there is a strict two-year time limit for an estate to file a wrongful death lawsuit.
 So if you are interested in holding the negligent party accountable in civil court, you should speak with a qualified Boca Raton wrongful death attorney as soon as possible.
-Contact the Leifer Law Firm today to schedule a consultation.
+Contact Leifer & Ramirez today to schedule a consultation.